 The group has performed on concert stages and in churches from coast to coast, including performances with legendary southern gospel entertainers as, The Singing Speer Family, James Blackwood, The Dove Brothers, The Bishops, Danny Funderburk, Ann Downing, The Old Time Gospel Hour Quartet, Greater Vision, Texas gospel Hall of Fame group The Wills Family, and internationally known comedian Jerry Clower.

 In 1996 the group was elected to the Historic Grapevine Opry's Hall of Fame.
-Of the many memorable venues and performances the group has had the opportunity to perform; Dr. James Dobson's Focus On The Family campus, Advocare International National Conference, Prestonwood Baptist Church, Zig Ziglar's Bible Study, National Quartet Convention -Heavensound Showcase 2001
+Of the many memorable venues and performances the group has had the opportunity to perform; Dr. James Dobson's Focus On The Family campus, Advocare International National Conference, Prestonwood Baptist Church, Zig Ziglar's Bible Study, National Quartet Convention -Heavensound Showcase 2001 In 2019, the group received the 2019 "GROUP OF THE YEAR award from The Southern Gospel Music Association of Texas, nearly 30 years after the formation of the group.

 - The Harmony Quartet-1992